 † † Clinician(s) had a financial relationship with Zimmer Biomet Dental at the time of the original broadcast.

-Zimmer Dental is an ADA CERP recognized provider.
+Zimmer Biomet Dental is an ADA CERP recognized provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
-Zimmer Dental designates this activity for one continuing education credit.
+Zimmer Biomet Dental designates this activity for 1 self-study continuing education credit.
+Concerns or complaints about a CE provider may be directed to the provider or to the Commission for Continuing Education Provider Recognition at ADA.org/CERP.

 Be first to know about latest news and exclusive offers SUBSCRIBE